fatimamatieva/DAT240_ASSIGNMENTS/project/README.md

 - Each Group will have 5 students.
 Groups will be based on the self-assessment you filled out.
 - Everyone must work in a group since exceuting a project in a team setting is one of the skills that will be assessed in this course.
 - The whole group gets same grade so everyone is collectively responsible for the group's grade.
+- Please register your group (choose a group name containing last names of all team members) along with your team members in [QuickFeed](https://uis.itest.run/app/home)

 ## Deadline